Overcoming Language Barriers: Multilingual Analysis of the 2023 Swiss Privacy Law's Impact: Privacy Policy Generators

-Also remember that it is an inherent feature of generators to provide different outputs for different websites.
-Generated policies that fall outside the according cluster may simply originate from websites with unusual data practices (e.g., the collection of sensitive personal data).
-Furthermore, generators are not set in stone, and evolve over time.
-Different versions of the same generator (e.g., before and after the GDPR) likely coexist in the October corpus of policies.
+The provision of different outputs for different data processing practices is, moreover, an inherent feature of generators.
+Generated policies that fall outside corresponding clusters may simply originate from websites with unusual data practices (e.g., the collection of atypical data).
+Furthermore, generators evolve over time: different versions of the same generator (e.g., before and after the GDPR) likely coexist in the October corpus of policies.